mnneeltakemail2/testNeel3/technical-details/smart-assets.md

 This fee is payed to the Matcher by every account that is placing an order.
 The same fee is payed by the Matcher when an ExchangeTransaction is put into the blockchain.

-If an ExchangeTransaction's sender \(the Matcher or any other account\) has a script then the total fee for the transaction is increased by 0.004 waves.
+If an ExchangeTransaction's sender \(the Matcher or any other account\) has a script then the total fee for the transaction is increased by 0.004 neel.

 ## Validation